TehShrike/abstract-state-router/readme.md

 `activate` is a function called when the state is made active - the equivalent of the AngularJS controller to the ui-router.

 `querystringParameters` is an array of query string parameters that will be watched by this state.

+`defaultQuerystringParameters` is an object whose properties should correspond to parameters defined in the `querystringParameters` option.
+Whatever values you supply here will be used as the defaults in case the url does not contain any value for that parameter.

 ### resolve(data, parameters, callback(err, content).redirect(stateName, params))